 Ectropion is the outward turning of the eyelid.
-This condition is most often associated with aging which can cause laxity of the eyelid, but can also be caused by facial nerve paralysis (Bell’s palsy) or scarring of the skin around the eyes from previous injury or burn.
+This condition is most often associated with aging which can cause laxity of the eyelid, but can also be caused by facial nerve paralysis (including Bell’s palsy) or scarring of the skin around the eyes from a previous injury, surgery, or sun exposure.
 Ectropion can cause chronic irritation of the eyelid and eye.
-Patients with ectropion complain of excessive tearing, burning, crusting of the eyelid, discharge, and decreased vision.
+Patients with ectropion may experience excessive tearing, burning, crusting of the eyelid, discharge, and decreased vision.

 Because treatment is based on the patients’ unique situation, individualized treatment will be discussed at your consultation with Dr. Kropinak.
 Schedule your consultation today using our online form or by calling one of our offices in Hagerstown, Chambersburg, or Waynesboro.